 We are not "Roman Catholic" or "Eastern Orthodox."
-These two ancient words have been used to describe Christianity throughout time.
+But these two ancient words "catholic" and "orthodox" have been used to describe Christianity throughout time.
 The term catholic means "universal," and orthodox means "right belief."
 We are a part of the one, holy, catholic and apostolic Church along with all those traditions historically considered "catholic" and "orthodox."
-Although we are not in communion with the actual traditions which call themselves "Catholic" or "Orthodox" by name, with them, we do affirm the most universal and basic Christian confessions of faith: the Nicene and Apostles' Creeds.
+Although we are not currently in full communion with the actual traditions which call themselves "Catholic" or "Orthodox" by name, with them, we do affirm the most universal and basic Christian confessions of faith: the Nicene and Apostles' Creeds.

 We worship one God alone, revealed as one God in the three divine persons: the Father, Son and Holy Spirit.
 This God is the creator and sustainer of all living things, visible and invisible.
 Therefore, we confess the mystery of the Holy Trinity: One God in trinity, and three persons in unity.

 We believe that God has revealed himself in many and varied ways, but in these last days, God has revealed Himself supremely in the person of Jesus Christ, the Son.
 Jesus is the only-begotten Son of God, the Messiah, and the very Word of God in human flesh.
 In the person Jesus, all the fullness of God dwells, for He is fully human and fully God.
 Therefore we confess the mystery of the incarnation, which makes possible our salvation and redemption.